Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

 where $\rho_{k,k+q}^{\e}$ is an element in the first quadrant (excitonic quadrant), $\rho_{k,k+q}^{\p}$ is an element in the fourth quadrant (cavity or photonic quadrant), and $\rho_{k,k+q}^{\pe}$, $\rho_{k,k+q}^{\ep}$ are elements in the second and third, i.e., off-diagonal quadrants of the density matrix.
 Setting $q=0$ shows that the populations of $k$-th exciton and $k$-th cavity modes are coupled through light-matter coherence.
 Fig.\;\ref{fig:FIG7} illustrates the $k$-space density matrix and shows some of its elements with $q=0$.

 The effect of noise is two-fold.
 First, it damps the light-matter coherences at rate $\Gamma/2$.
-Secondly, the last two terms in Eq.\;\eqref{eq:dens-mat-eqs-1} tend to \emph{homogenize} the population among the exciton modes.
+Secondly, the last two terms in Eq.\;\eqref{eq:dens-mat-eqs-1} tend to homogenize the population among the exciton modes.
+The interplay between $g$ and $\Gamma$ controls the hierarchy of dynamical stages: $g$ sets the short-time coherent light--matter exchange, while $\Gamma$ controls decoherence and mode homogenization.
+Because the system comprises many detuned mode pairs, the effective long-time rates extracted from observables can be much smaller than $\Gamma$, even though $\Gamma$ is the only explicit dissipative scale.

 Figure\;\ref{fig:FIG8} shows snapshots of excitonic ($P_{k}^{\e}$) and photonic $(P_{k}^{\p})$ distributions.
 On the short time scale, the distributions remain at the initial positions defined by the initial momentum, $p$, and oscillate due to the exchange of the population between the light and matter subsystems (Rabi oscillations).
 With time, due to the noise-induced homogenization, baselines are built in the excitonic distributions.
 Simultaneously, all photonic modes become gradually populated.
-Later, at $t\approx100-200$, the excitonic distribution becomes \emph{symmetric} relative to $k=0$, which explains the termination of CM motion, as the average momentum vanishes [see Fig.\;\ref{fig:FIG6}(e,f)].
-The population relaxation continues until \emph{both} $P_{k}^{\e}$ and $P_{k}^{\p}$ become uniform.
+Later, at $t\approx100-200$, the excitonic distribution becomes symmetric relative to $k=0$, which explains the termination of CM motion, as the average momentum vanishes [see Fig.\;\ref{fig:FIG6}(e,f)].
+The population relaxation continues until both $P_{k}^{\e}$ and $P_{k}^{\p}$ become uniform.
+We note that this long-time $k$-space homogenization is a feature of our minimal TLS + Markovian dephasing model.
+More microscopic treatments with additional internal structure (e.g., vibronic couplings), disorder, or non-Markovian relaxation pathways can instead yield momentum-space bottleneck accumulation/localization.
+Such effects are therefore outside the scope of the present model and may explain differences with more realistic simulations~\cite{AroeiraRibeiro2023, Krupp2025nature_comm}.